ByrumLab/proteoDA/notes.md

 I do (possibly) like the idea of using lists with some slots for pipe and enrichment, such that it becomes a sort of weak type to deal with multiple dispatch and making it easier to pass the pipe and enrichment options down through all the subfunctions.

+#### 2022-04-14

+A re-architecture idea: disentangle and clarify the tasks of the first few functions in the pipeline.
+Right now, they all step on each other in unclear ways.
+Extract_data does data extraction, but also does some processing (e.g., remove contaminants, which removes rows from the data file). subset_targets filters out samples from the targets file.
+Then, process_data does both data filtering (removes rows from data) and sample filtering (removes columns from data), while taking on normalization as well.

+I think I would rework things.
+An import data function, that pulls in the Maxquant data but does little else.
+A simple function that imports the metadata as a dataframe.
+Then, a function that processes the metadata into a targets file (where you have the option to remove samples if you want).
+Then, a function that takes in the Maxquant data and the targets dataframe or file and does all the cross-checking against each other, sample filtering, validation, etc. Then, a row/protein filtering step.
+Then, a normalization step.
+Still need to think on this more (not as sure about the combination step stuff).
+But I do think some conceptual separation of all these early functions would be helpful.